PhilippeAssis/webdevtools/readme.md

 If you need to edit the host ip in creating the site, enter the IP as terceito argument command 'webdev site'

     $ webdev site <site.url> <site.path> <ip>

+To decompress zip files when creating directories as command 'webdev site', use:

+    $ webdev site <site.url> -z <path.zip>

 ###Using webdev site without creating or removing directories